bnx-knowx/Metacrafers_EVM_Advance_Final_Assessment_code-/Module1/Readme.md

 Use `cd vesting_app` (Go to the newly created project folder for me its vesting_app)

-`npm install -D tailwindcss postcss autoprefixer`
+then run `npm install -D tailwindcss postcss autoprefixer`

 `npx tailwindcss init –p`